Visitor information in British Sign Language

 Toilets: Easy ramped access is available behind the Jewel House, and next to the Salt Tower.

 Wheelchairs: A limited number of wheelchairs are available from the Welcome Centre at the main entrance to the Tower.

 Concession for disabled visitors

 Visitors with a disability are eligible for admission at the concession rate.
 A carer/accompanying adult is given entry free of charge.

 Tower of London Access Guide

-Please view our full colour and comprehensive access guide.
-Please click on the PDF file at the bottom right of this page.
+Please view our full colour and comprehensive access guide below.
 The guide includes detailed information, help, and advice for visitors with disabilities.
 For those with mobility requirements and wheelchair users, there is a colour map detailing routes and other useful information.